rbaderts/pokerlib/README.md

    * English language hand descriptions
         Ex:   Full house, Kings full of 8's,  An Ace high flush, etc.]]
    * Hand evaluation logging
-   * Odss calculations
+   * Odds calculations

 ## Rank representation:

 Each 5 card hand has a unique 32-bit encoding, this value is called the Hand Rank.
 The 32 bits contains info about the type of hand (Flush, straight, etc), as well as the index of each of the 5 cards.
-The encoding is arranged such that a better hand will have bigger value (interpreting the handrank bits as a 32-bit unsigned int with simple BCD encoding) better hand will always have a higher
+The encoding is arranged such that a better hand will be represented by bigger value (interpreting the handrank bits as a 32-bit unsigned int with simple BCD encoding)

 32 bit encoding: